Sunday, August 30, 2020

 One of the most surprising places to realize the benefits of KAATSU is an economy-class seat in an airplane.

-Similarly, the benefits of KAATSU can be realized while you are sitting down to watch a movie.
+Similarly, the benefits of KAATSU the original BFR can be realized while you are sitting down to watch a movie.

 In both cases, you can do isometric exercises by repeatedly pushing your arms against an immobile armrest or placing the palms of your hands and pushg against one other.
 These isometric exercises engage your muscles without movement and nearly eliminate any wear and tear on your joints.

 There are many kinds of isometric exercises that you can do with KAATSU Air Bands on either your arms or your legs:

 * sit down and extend your legs out and hold while contracting your muscle

 * do a heel raise and hold

 * stand up and lift one leg and hold

 * do biceps curls and hold while contracting your muscle

 * do triceps extension and hold while contracting your muscle